 If a specific use is stated, the addition of the following language will make certain that the bequest always remains productive:

 “If, in the judgment of the Niagara University Board of Trustees, changed circumstances should at some future time render the designated use of this fund no longer appropriate, then the Trustees shall direct use of the fund to further the objectives and purposes of Niagara University, giving consideration to my special interest as evidenced by the purpose described above.”

 If you have included Niagara in your estate plans, please let us know.
-We would like to thank you for your generosity, make sure the purpose of your gift is understood by Niagara, and recognize you as a member of The Heritage Society.
+We would like to thank you for your generosity, make sure the purpose of your gift is understood by Niagara, and recognize you as a member of the Marcus Brown Heritage Society.

 Gifts of Life Insurance

 You may be surprised to learn that your surplus, paid-up life insurance policies can be used to fund a gift to Niagara University.
 If you donate a policy, your charitable deduction will be the lesser of the fair market value of the policy – we can guide you in determining this – or your cost basis, which is the total of your net premium payments.

 Alternately, your annual income may be healthy, but you know that ongoing family obligations will make it difficult for you to accumulate capital.
 If you take out a new life insurance policy naming Niagara University as owner and beneficiary, you can deliver a large benefit to us from income rather than capital.

 You will make deductible annual gifts to Niagara University in the amount of the premium payments; we will, in turn, pay the premiums to the insurer.

 Or, you can also transfer ownership of an existing policy which is not yet paid up.

 Your charitable deduction will be determined in the same way as if you had given us a paid-up policy.
 We reserve the right to surrender your policy or to keep it in force; you can make deductible gifts to offset the premium payments if we elect to continue the policy.